The Best Organic Baby Formulas (2020 Guide)This post may contain affiliate links. Please read my disclosure.

 Holle baby formulas are Demeter biodynamic certified, which has even more stringent and careful regulations than Bioland.
 This ensures the purest, non-GMO ingredients, the highest standards for animal welfare, and a commitment to biodiversity and sustainability.

-Keep in mind: Again, with Holle options, parents would need to supplement probiotics and DHA since it is not included in the formula.
+Keep in mind: Again, with Holle options, parents would need to supplement pre/probiotics and ARA since it is not included in the formula (DHA is included in the formula).
 Holle Stage 1 also has maltodextrin added.

 Why I love it: Holle Goat is the only goat milk formulas that is organic.
 Holle’s goat formula is also suitable for infants.
 Some evidence suggests the protein ratios in goat milk more closely resemble that of breast milk.
 There is also research that suggests goat’s milk is more easily and completely digestible by infants than cow’s milk is.
 This means that goat’s milk formula may be perfect for a baby with sensitivities to cow’s milk formula.

 Keep in mind: Unlike Kabrita, Holle goat milk formula does not contain added whey (so the whey:casein ratio in Holle might be constipating for some babies).
 Holle Goat also includes maltodextrin to balance the sweetness of the milk.
-It also contains no added pre/probiotics or DHA.
+It also contains no added pre/probiotics or ARA (DHA is included in the new formulation).

 What about the best hypoallergenic formulas for babies?